AzuxDario/MiraiZuraBot/README.md

 Simple Discord bot developed for polish community server of Love Live! series.

+Mirai Zura is going to be translated to english and will be multilanguage.

 # Bot features
 Bots has features like system which allows members to auto assign roles, simple usage of School Idol Tomodachi API, counting emoji and advertising characters/seiyuu birthdays.